CSA-OCP-GER/unicorn/challenges.scheduling.md

 ### Pod Priority ###

-Priority indicates the importance of a pod relative to other pods.
-A pod priority influences the scheduling of a pod and out-of-resource eviction ordering on the node.
+**Priority** indicates the importance of a pod relative to other pods.
+A pod priority influences the scheduling of a pod and out-of-resource eviction ordering on the node - bottom line: by `PriorityClass`, you can define how important a pod is for your application - and Kubernetes will respect your settings.

+It is best to just see an example when it comes to working with pod priorities.

 #### Sample ####